 Devil’s Teeth, Upton Sinclair’s Pulitzer-prize-winning story of Lanny Bud, third in the series of 11.
 I was reading this when I left and took it with me.
 Sinclair wrote this series of historical fiction starting just before the first World War and continuing through both World Wars.
 This piece of the story is set in Europe in the mid-30s.
 If you ever wondered how people in their collective right minds could vote for and elevate someone like Adolf Hitler, this is an eyeopener.
 Challenging and thought-provoking, adventuresome.
 This is also why I read Sookie Stackhouse.

-And read just before plunging into Devil’s Teeth, I Am Not Sidney Poitier, Percival Everett.
+I Am Not Sidney Poitier, Percival Everett.
 The character’s name is: Not Sidney; his last name is: Poitier.
 Born in east LA; taken to Atlanta when his mother dies; lives with Ted Turner (yes, Jane also makes an appearance).
 I’ll tell you no more, except if you like reading something out of the ordinary – as opposed to The Lost Symbol – read this one.